Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Hypercommutative algebra structures on complex manifolds

 Since the manifold is Kähler, the double complex $(\Aa,\del,\delb)$ satisfies the $\del\delb$-condition and so by Proposition 5.17 of \cite{DGMS} the spectral sequences associated to $F$ and $\ov{F}$ degenerate at $E_1$ and induce $n$-opposed filtrations on $H^n$.
 Let $W$ be the canonical filtration

 Its associated spectral sequence degenerates at $E_1$ and $H^n(Gr_p^W\Aa)\cong H^n(\Aa)$ if $p=n$.
 This proves that the tuple $(\Aa,d,F,\ov{F},W)$ is a pure $\CC$-mixed Hodge complex.
 Since

 it follows that the hypercommutative operations $m_n$ on $\Aa_{\dR}$ have bidegree $(2-n,2-n)$.
 This gives which agrees with the mixed Hodge structure on the operad $\Hycom$ given in Section \ref{HycomMHS}.
 Therefore the operations $m_n$ are compatible with all filtrations, making $\Aa_{\dR}$ into an hypercommutative algebra in pure $\CC$-mixed Hodge complexes.
 By Corollary \ref{hycomformal}, it follows that $\Aa_{\dR}$ is a formal hypercommutative algebra.
 This is equivalent to the formality of the $\Hycom_\infty$-structure induced on $H_{d}$, which is isomorphic to the one induced on $H_\delb$.
-Indeed, both structures are defined using canonical homotopy transfer diagrams which coincide by Lemma \ref{httdR}.
+Indeed, both structures are defined using canonical deformation retracts which coincide by Lemma \ref{httdR}.
 In particular, $H_\delb$ is a formal $\Hycom_\infty$-algebra, which is equivalent to $\Aa_{\Dol}$ being a formal hypercommutative algebra.
 Since both $\Aa_{\dR}$ and $\Aa_{\Dol}$ are formal hypercommutative algebras and the hypercommutative structures on $H_d$ and $H_\delb$ are isomorphic, it follows that $\Aa_{\dR}$ and $\Aa_{\Dol}$ are quasi-isomorphic. \end{proof}

+\begin{rema} The $\BV$-algebras studied in this section may actually be defined for any Hermitian manifold (not necessarily Kähler).
+In the general situation one obtains, rather than a $\BV$-algebra, a $\BV_\infty$-algebra with $\BV$-operators $\Delta_k$ given by

+where $\Lambda$ is the adjoint of the Lefschetz operator.
+When the manifold is Kähler, we have

+recovering in this case the $\BV$-algebra of Cao--Zhou.
+Moreover, any $\BV_\infty$-algebra defined in this manner is quasi-isomorphic to its underlying commutative algebra.
+In this setting, there is a natural solution to the gauge equation of the form $\varphi(z)=\Lambda z$, which gives trivial hypercommutative structures.
+Note, however, that the homotopy hypercommutative algebra structure canonically induced by the hermitian structure, through Lemma \ref{httDol}, is in general non-trivial and non-formal (we refer to \cite{CiWi} for all claims in this remark and further examples.
+See also \cite{Muro2} for the triviality of hypercommutative structures arising from certain gauge choices). \end{rema}

-We end this section with an example exhibiting that, while the above hypercommutative structure on a Kähler manifold is formal, it is still non-trivial.
-As we could not find any previous computations of these hypercommutative structures in the literature, we believe that it may be of interest.
-For this example, we actually consider a non-Kähler orbifold that satisfies the $\del\delb$-condition.
+We end this section with an example of a non-trivial hypercommutative structure in cohomology.
+For this example, we actually consider a non-Kähler orbifold that satisfies the $\del\delb$-condition and such that $\delb\del^*+\del^*\delb=0$.
 The above theory applies to this broader setting as well.